taiki-e/upload-rust-binary-action/README.md

 By default, this action uses [cross] for cross-compilation (if cross supports that target).
 In the following example, only aarch64-unknown-linux-gnu uses cross, the rest use cargo.

-If cross is not installed, this action calls `cargo install cross` to install cross.
+If cross is not installed, this action calls `cargo install cross --locked` to install cross.
 If you want to speed up the installation of cross or use an older version of cross, consider using [install-action].

 ```yaml
 name: Release